IP WHOIS Lookup

 What does WHOIS stand for?

 WHOIS does not stand for anything; rather, it’s meant to be read as “who is.”
-The phrase is capitalized because it is a query and response protocol used for querying databases that contain the registered users of IP addresses when in the context of the WHOIS IP address lookup.
+The phrase is capitalized because it is a query and response protocol.
+It is used for querying databases that contain the registered users of IP addresses when in the context of the WHOIS IP address lookup.
 The WHOIS protocol is also used to query other types of databases that contain similar information regarding domain names.

 Finding other IP information